Aston Martin DB4: DB4 GT

 The DB4 GT was a special lightweight, high-performance version of the DB4.
 Introduced in September 1959, it featured enclosed headlights and a thinner aluminium skin for lighter weight.
 The wheelbase was also reduced in comparison to the standard car, which resulted in many cars not being fitted with rear seats.

 The engine was what made the GT special.
-Available in 3.7 L (3670 cc/223 in³) and 3.8 L (3750 cc/228 in³) versions, the engine had two sparkplugs per cylinder with two distributors and three twin-choke Weber carburettors.
+Available in 3.7 L (3670 cc/223 in3) and 3.8 L (3750 cc/228 in3) versions, the engine had two sparkplugs per cylinder with two distributors and three twin-choke Weber carburettors.
 Modifications to the cylinder head brought compression to 9.0:1 and power output was 302 hp (225 kW).
-Maximum speed for the GT was 151 mph (243 km/h) with a 6.1 second sprint to 60 mph (97 km/h).
+Maximum speed for the GT was 153 mph (246 km/h) with a 6.1 second acceleration to 60 mph (97 km/h).
 It was the fastest road legal production car at the time.

 Seventy-five GTs were built with this body style.
 Nineteen more were modified by the Zagato works in Italy into DB4 GT Zagatos, with plain oval grilles, Borrani wire wheels and a smoothed out rear end without the stock GT's tail fins.
 A single car was styled by Bertone and dubbed the Bertone Jet.